 In North America, Behzod appears at the Hollywood Bowl, and Blossom and Ravinia Festivals.
 He makes his debut with the San Francisco Symphony and returns to both the Dallas and Atlanta Symphony Orchestras.
 Last season, Behzod gave his Stern Auditorium recital following his debut success at Carnegie Hall in 2015 and has appeared in concerts with the Houston Symphony and Pittsburgh Symphony Orchestra, Orchestre symphonique de Montréal, and the Minnesota Orchestra.

-An award-winning recording artist – his debut recital CD won both the Choc de Classica and the Diapason Découverte – Behzod released his first concerto disc in 2014 on Decca Classics, which features Prokofiev’s Piano Concerto No. 3 and Tchaikovsky’s Concerto No. 1 with the Orchestra Sinfonica Nazionale della RAI under Juraj Valcˇuha.
+An award-winning recording artist – his debut recital CD won both the Choc de Classica and the Diapason Découverte – Behzod released his first concerto disc in 2014 on the Decca Classics label, featuring Prokofiev’s Piano Concerto No.3 and Tchaikovsky’s Concerto No.1 with the Orchestra Sinfonica Nazionale della Rai under Juraj Valčuha.

-Born in Tashkent in 1990, Behzod began to play the piano at the age of five.
-He was a pupil of Tamara Popovich at the Uspensky State Central Lyceum in Tashkent, and studied with Stanislav Ioudenitch at the International Center for Music where he studied with Stanislav Ioudenitch, and he now serves as the ICM’s artist-in-residence.
+Born in Tashkent, Uzbekistan, in 1990, Behzod began to play the piano at the age of five as a pupil of Tamara Popovich at Uspensky State Central Lyceum in Tashkent.
+He is an alumnus of Park University’s International Center for Music where he studied with Stanislav Ioudenitch, and he now serves as the ICM’s artist-in-residence.